Get Weird: Commercial performance

-In the United Kingdom, Get Weird was a contender for the number one spot.
-It later peaked at number two on the UK Albums Chart with sales of 60,053 in its first week; being their highest peaking album before being surpassed by Glory Days (2016).
-In 2015, it ranked at number eleven for the year's best-selling albums in the UK with sales of 389,000.
-In August 2016 the album was certified double platinum in the UK for shipping over 600,000 total units, and was the fifteenth-biggest selling album of the year.
-In January 2018, it became the longest-charting album by a girl group, beating a previous record jointly held by Destiny's Child and the Spice Girls.
-In the same year it was ranked as the sixth-longest charting girl group album inside the Official Albums Chart Top 40, spending a total of 55 weeks there.
-In 2019, it was named as the eleventh biggest girl group album between 1994 and 2019 and included on the list of biggest albums by female artists between 2010 and 2019.
-Get Weird was then listed as the 70th biggest album of the 2010s in the United Kingdom.
+In the United Kingdom, Get Weird debuted at number two on the UK Albums Chart with sales of 60,053 in its first week.
+It was ranked at number eleven for the best-selling albums of 2015 in the UK, with sales of 389,000.
+In August 2016, the album was certified double platinum in the UK for shipping over 600,000 total units, and was the fifteenth-biggest selling album of 2016.
+In January 2018, it became the longest-charting album in the UK by a girl group, beating a previous record jointly held by Destiny's Child and the Spice Girls.
+As of March 2018, it was listed as the sixth-longest charting girl group album inside the top 40 of the UK Albums Chart, with a total of 55 weeks.
+In 2019, it was named as the eleventh-biggest girl group album between 1994 and 2019, and ranked at number 25 on the list of biggest albums by female artists between 2010 and 2019.
+Get Weird was ranked as the 70th biggest album of the 2010s in the United Kingdom.

 The album reached number one in Ireland, becoming the group's first number-one in the country.
 It reached number two in Australia, and the top ten in Scotland, New Zealand, and Netherlands.
-It also reached the top twenty in ten other music markets including the United States, where it debuted at number 13 on the Billboard 200, with 21,853 copies sold in its debut week becoming the ninth best selling album of that week.
+It also reached the top twenty in ten other music markets including the United States, where it debuted at number 13 on the Billboard 200, with 21,853 copies sold in its debut week, becoming the ninth-best selling album of that week.
 It made Little Mix the only girl group from the UK to have their first three albums debut in the top fifteen of the Billboard 200.

-Get Weird charted in a further seven other countries, and has been certified triple platinum in the United Kingdom, platinum in Brazil and Denmark, and gold in Mexico, Australia, Denmark, and Singapore.
-In 2017, the album had sold over 1.5 million copies worldwide.
-In 2019, it had surpassed over one billion streams on Spotify.
+Get Weird charted in seven other countries, and has been certified triple platinum in the United Kingdom, platinum in Brazil and Denmark, and gold in Mexico, Australia, and Singapore.
+By 2017, the album had sold over 1.5 million copies worldwide.
+In 2019, it surpassed one billion streams on Spotify.